-WARNING: In the spiral dive, very high turn speeds can be reached with an increase in acceleration due to gravity, so exercise care when attempting this maneuver.
+WARNING: In the spiral dive, very high turn speeds can be reached with an increase in acceleration due to gravity (up to over 6g), so exercise care when attempting this maneuver.
 Take note of the following:

-- The French regulation specifies a limit load factor of 3.5g with a safety factor of 1.5, resulting in an 'ultimate load factor' of 5.25g.
-This means that during all maneuvers, including spirals, the paramotor must not be subjected to load factors exceeding 3.5g. - The high g-forces experienced in steep or prolonged spirals may result in disorientation or even loss of consciousness. - Always maintain ground clearance of 150 200m.
+- The high g-forces experienced in steep or prolonged spirals may result in disorientation or even loss of consciousness. - Always maintain ground clearance of 150 200m.
 The maneuver must be exited at this height above ground. - Do not attempt to enter a spiral dive while in big ears.
-This places excessive forces on the paraglider and may result in structural failure. - Spirals with open trimmers cause extreme high G-forces and may require an active recovery by the pilot. - Frequent steep spirals may cause premature aging of your wing.
+This places excessive forces on the paraglider and may result in structural failure. - Spirals with open trimmers cause extreme high G-forces and may require an active recovery by the pilot. - Frequent steep spirals may cause premature aging of your wing. - Spirals with descent rates above 10 m/s are not recommended.